 In order to simplify the evolution given by Eq.~\eqref{eq:rho1dotunsimpl}, it is convenient to divide the terms into spontaneous and stimulated emission, and photo-absorption contributions.

-Spontaneous emission is described by the terms in Eq.~\eqref{eq:rho1dotunsimpl} connecting the excited state density sub-matrix $\rho_{m n}$ to itself.
+Spontaneous emission is described by the terms in Eq.~\eqref{eq:rho1dotunsimpl} connecting the excited state density submatrix $\rho_{m n}$ to itself.
 We write these terms in terms of the irreducible components $\mathscr{P}_{j m}$ using Eqs.~\eqref{eq:polmom} and \eqref{eq:polmom2}:

-The quantity $A$ is the Einstein $A$-coefficient for the hyperfine transition.
-We use Eqs.~\eqref{eq:vwignereckart}, \eqref{eq:vbarred} and \eqref{eq:einsteinA} to express the transition matrix element in terms of $A$ as follows:

-Absorption is described by the terms in Eq.~\eqref{eq:rho1dotunsimpl} connecting the excited state density sub-matrix $\rho_{m n}$ to the ground state occupancy $\rho_{a a}$.
+Absorption is described by the terms in Eq.~\eqref{eq:rho1dotunsimpl} connecting the excited state density submatrix $\rho_{m n}$ to the ground state occupancy $\rho_{a a}$.
 Using Eq.~\eqref{eq:vintermsofa}, we write this contribution as

-We can define irreducible components, $\mathcal{F}_{j m}$, of the M1--M1 block of the photon phase-space density matrix in the same manner as those of the triplet state density sub-matrix [see Eq.~\eqref{eq:fjm}].
-Hence, the photo absorption contribution retains its form when expressed in terms of the irreducible components:
+We can define irreducible components, $\mathcal{F}_{j m}$, of the M1--M1 block of the photon phase-space density matrix in the same manner as those of the triplet state density submatrix [see Eq.~\eqref{eq:fjm}].
+The photo absorption contribution retains its form when expressed in terms of the irreducible components:

-Stimulated emission is described by the terms in Eq.~\eqref{eq:rho1dotunsimpl} connecting the excited state density sub-matrix $\rho_{m n}$ to itself, via the photon phase-space density moments $f_{m, n}^{(M 1)(M 1)}$.
+Stimulated emission is described by the terms in Eq.~\eqref{eq:rho1dotunsimpl} connecting the excited state density submatrix $\rho_{m n}$ to itself, via the photon phase-space density moments $f_{m, n}^{(M 1)(M 1)}$.
 Using Eq.~\eqref{eq:vintermsofa}, this contribution is

 Using Eqs.~\eqref{eq:polmom}, \eqref{eq:polmom2} and \eqref{eq:fjminv}, we rewrite this in terms of the irreducible components $\mathscr{P}_{j m}$ and $\mathcal{F}_{j m}$: